MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-device.md

    >[!Important]
    >For enhanced security, we recommend you to
      >- use a Secure Sockets Layer (SSL) connection for adding storage devices in the VMM fabric.
-If you add storage devices without using SSL connection, remove and re-add them.
+If you have added storage devices without using SSL connection, you can remove and re-add them.
      >- keep the `EnableHTTPListenerClientCertificateCheck` enabled on the VMM server machine.

 4. In **Gather Information**, VMM automatically tries to discover and import the storage device information.
 To retry, select **Scan Provider**.